 Why Should You Clear Your Browser’s Cache?

-As time passes, the data from different websites will keep building up in your browser’s cache.
+The data from different websites will build up in your browser’s cache as time passes.
 Over time, the cache can become cluttered with old or outdated data, which can cause issues such as web pages not displaying correctly or being unable to load at all.
 By clearing your browser’s cache, you are effectively removing the corrupt data, hence eliminating errors.

 Frequently Asked Questions